nmatte/OpalORM/README.md

 (The primary key column is generated automatically.)

 Currently, the only supported column types are string and integer.
+More to come!

 <!-- ## Development